 exercise types in the Online Lab.
 Students will complete activities

 by either referring to prompts on screen or by keying from drill

-lines printed in the textbook.
-The textbook and Online Lab provide
+lines printed in the student text.
+The student text and Online Lab provide

 clear directions to guide students through the learning experience.

 Videos demonstrate correct finger positioning and finger reaches for all keys.
 Students can use these videos to help develop good keyboarding technique, which is essential for speed and accuracy.